 My work in foreign affairs looks primarily at the role of technology in foreign policy.
 As Visiting Professor in International Relations at Adam Mickiewicz University in Poznan and later as a Researcher at the German Institute for International Affairs (SWP) and Visiting Fellow at the European Council on Foreign Relations, I have worked on a wide variety of technology-related foreign policy issues.
 This includes presentations to the German Bundestag and European Parliament Trade Committee on the regulation of dual-use technologies and Algorithmic Accountability, as well as two presentations on Response to Disinformation and Internet Governance and Human Rights to the German Federal Foreign Office Ambassadors Conference.

-Rather unexpectedly I have increasingly come to work on all things cyber, including cybersecurity.
+Over the last decade I have also come to work on all things cyber, including cybersecurity.
 I have worked with the German Federal Office for Information Security (BSI) on increasing societal participation in cybersecurity policy and was from 2017 to 2020 an appointed member of the Advisory Group of the EU Agency for Network and Information Security (ENISA).
 I have also worked on evaluating the most effective ways to support civil society increase their technological security with the Digital Defenders Partnership (DDP).